pha3z/CSharp_ElegantErrors/README.md

 }
 ```

+#### Calling Your Custom Method
-Now that you've built your method this way, consumers who call YourMethod() will see that it returns an R of some T. This makes it obvious that it may fail.
+Now that you've built your methodas above, consumers who call YourMethod() will see that it returns an R of some T. This makes it obvious that it may fail.
 Remember, make sure you handle exceptions inside YourMethod().
 The key is that you're making it so consumers don't have to worry about your method throwing an Exception.
 Instead they know it will always return an R and they can check the Success/Error of it.

 You can call your method like this:
 ```CSharp